intel/dffml/docs/arch/alice/discussion/0040/reply_0003.md

     - Monitor negative feedback and all interactions!
     - Reach out via email or something to send innersource report
       - Periodic batch comparison
+      - Eventually look up user and target comms to their skill level / concerns